NYC-REIC/interactive/README.md

 # LANDSCAPES OF PROFIT :: Interactive
 An interactive map / data-viz of all properties that were bought and sold within a two year period in New York City from 2003-01-01 to 2015-05-19.
-This data was derived from an analysis of NYC's property transaction database, [ACRIS](http://a836-acris.nyc.gov/CP/) using [Docker For Data](https://github.com/talos/docker4data).
-The interactive calculates the total profit and a proposed "1% flip tax" for a given geographic area in NYC__*__.
+This data was derived from an analysis of NYC's property transaction database, [ACRIS](http://a836-acris.nyc.gov/CP/), using [Docker For Data](https://github.com/talos/docker4data).
+The interactive calculates the total profit and a proposed "1% Flip Tax" for a given geographic area in NYC\*.
 You can learn more about the [methodology and rationale here](http://www.landscapesofprofit.com/) and [view the working prototype here](http://www.landscapesofprofit.com/interactive/).

 __*__ Staten Island's property transactions are not included in ACRIS.